jainsahab/lein-githooks/README.md

 ## License

-Copyright © 2015 Greg Hawkins
+Copyright © 2020 Prateek Jain

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.